 Who is Right for Community Enrichment Teams

 ISL’s community enrichment teams are a great fit for volunteers of all ages and backgrounds.
-The only requirements are the desires to serve and explore!
+The only requirement is the desire to serve and explore!

 What to Expect

-Upon arrival in country, you will be met at the airport by ISL staff.
-Your team’s first day will be busy with orientation and becoming familiar with your surroundings and fellow volunteers before the community work begins.
+Upon arrival in a country, you will be met at the airport by ISL staff.
+Your team’s first day will be orientation to your surroundings and fellow volunteers before the community work begins.

 On a community enrichment team, you will work in our partner communities in the following ways (projects are scheduled based on the current needs of the community):

 - ESL – teaching basic English to children and adults

 Please be aware: there will be very little downtime on your community enrichment trip.
 This is an immersive, intensive experience loaded with service activities and cultural exploration!